The article was updated on January 06, 2021.

 The company then invested heavily in producing articles, infographics, and other content that gave the target audience a sense of credibility and usefulness.
 In terms of marketing, Mint also highlighted the details that concerned users the most and provided solidly phrased reassurances, such as “bank-level security.”

 Funding: $539M across 5 funding rounds

 Robinhood is a zero-commission stock and cryptocurrency trading app.
-It’s an easy and free way to invest, opting to earn income through premium accounts and interests from stocks and cash holdings.
+It presents an easy and free way to invest, opting to earn income through premium accounts and interests from stocks and cash holdings.

 Funding: $892.5M across 7 rounds

 Oscar Health is an outstanding representative of the so-called insurtech – insurance technology market.
 It is a new kind of health insurance company which is unlike the traditional solutions, in that it is extremely customer-oriented, simple, and affordable.